-How to grow & care for Paw Paw
+How to Grow & Care for Paw Paw Trees

 Paw Paw or Papaya (Carica papaya) originate from tropical and subtropical climates, so they thrive in warm, frost free areas around Australia.
 Paw Paw trees are easy to grow, so long as they have a full sun spot, with rich, moist and free draining soil.
 They grow from 2-5 metres tall and begin producing fruit 12-18 months after planting.

 The fruits of Paw Paw trees can be either red or orange fleshed and in the tropics they’ll produce fruit year round.
 Trees will continue producing fruit productively for 5-6 years.
 Pick the fruit when they are half ripe and allow them to ripen indoors.

 Paw Paw trees can produce female only flowers, male only flowers or they maybe bisexual and produce both male and female flowers.
 You’ll need 1 male tree for every 7 females for successful fruit production - but if you only want 1 tree, make sure you choose a cultivar that is bisexual (it produces flowers that are both male and female).

 5 top tips for growing paw paw trees

 - Grow your paw paw tree in a warm, full sun position, sheltered from strong winds.